alicefinidori/tha-de/README.md

 The AWS resources were manually created via the AWS console.
 The next step would be to import them into a Cloudformation Stack or into Terraform in order to easily re-create the environments.

+7. Data validation tests

+The data transformation in this project is done via SQL, and the python code is fairly straightforward.
+For rigorous testing of the output of the API, we would need to introduce data validation steps in the transformation.
+This could be done by using a framework like dbt to run the ELT steps, which includes testing capability.